grpc/grpc.github.io/_posts/2018-08-14-grpc-with-protobuf.md

 <!--more-->

 gRPC is actually a collection of technologies that have high cohesion, rather than a singular, monolithic framework.
 This means its possible to swap out parts of gRPC and still take advantage of gRPC's benefits.
-[Gson](https://github.com/google/gson) is a popular library for Java for doing JSON encoding so it would be cool to plug it in to gRPC.
-For our purposes, let's remove all the protobuf related things and replace them with Gson:
+[Gson](https://github.com/google/gson) is a popular library for Java for doing JSON encoding.
+Let's remove all the protobuf related things and replace them with Gson:

 ```diff
 - Protobuf wire encoding